-In December 2014 we commissioned a series of in-depth consumer retirement income studies, conducted on our behalf by YouGov of over 1,500 people between 50 and 75 years old to try and understand consumer expectations and reality of retirement income for when they decide to start, or continue, the next stage of their life journey which they may view as ‘retirement’.
-Each survey takes account of the fast moving changes that are taking place in the pension freedom world of today.
+Since December 2014 we have commissioned a series of in-depth consumer retirement income studies of 50-75 year olds to try and understand consumer expectations and the reality of retirement income.
+Each survey, of over 1,500 people conducted on our behalf by YouGov, takes account of the fast moving changes that are taking place in the pension freedom world of today.

 These reports provide some valuable insights into what retirement may look like today, how it is likely to look in the future, the levels of income expectation and how that income may be created.
-Most importantly it highlights from the survey responses the difference receiving financial advice has made to the delivery of improved levels of retirement income and peace of mind for clients.
+Most importantly it highlights from the survey responses the difference receiving financial advice has made to the delivery of improved levels of retirement income and peace of mind.

 In our Retirement Income Uncovered reports, you will find out more about: